oroinc/documentation/user_guide/workflow_management.rst

 .. caution::

-    Each entity may have unlimited number of workflows related to it, bun only one of them can be active.
+    Each entity may have unlimited number of workflows related to it, but only one of them can be active.

 	When a new workflow is activated for an entity, all the workflow data for the entity is reset.